Opeyemi-ade/LITA_Class_Documentation/README.md

 SQL Projects

 6. Resources

 ---

 ### Introduction

 This repository serves as a log of my learning process in data analysis, including key takeaways, exercises, and project work.
-The primary tools I am focusing on at this stage are Microsoft Excel and SQL.
+The primary tools I am focusing on at this stage are Microsoft Excel, SQL, and Power BI.

+---

-Tools and Skills
+### Tools and Skills

 Microsoft Excel: Data cleaning, sorting, pivot tables, and data visualization.

 SQL: Querying databases, filtering data, joining tables, and aggregating data.

+---

-Excel Learning
+### Excel Learning

-Basics of Excel
+### Basics of Excel

 Data entry, formatting cells, and basic navigation.

 Types of data (numerical, text, dates) and their significance in analysis.

-Data Cleaning and Manipulation
+### Data Cleaning and Manipulation

 Sorting and filtering data.